Quitch/AI-Personalities/README.md

 ### Heavy

-- Focuses on tough units
+- Focuses on tough units.

 ### Infernodier

-- Focuses on tough units on land
+- Focuses on tough units on land.
-- Focuses on long-range units on land
+- Focuses on long-range units on land.

 ### Land